Home » Archive » 5 Best Board Games for 8-10 Year Olds: Fun and Educational Picks

 Genre

 Board games come in all genres and feature different mechanisms to make the game fun, interactive, manipulative, competitive, or cooperative.
-Family games have a much more mellow competition between players than war games.
+Family board games have a much more mellow competition between players than war games.
 Cooperative games can be especially fun since the whole family has to work together to beat the game.

 Top 5 Board Games for 8-10 Year Olds